 Railway systems are large and complex networks of networks.
 Many different component systems, including human, mechanical, electrical, and telecommunications infrastructure, must operate reliably and simultaneously.
 When errors occur in any of these areas - a defect in the track, an overheated generator, or a damaged microwave transmitter - the entire composite railway network is affected.

-A single, small problem can multiply into serious service interruptions or accidents.
+A single, small problem in your critical infrastructure can multiply into serious service interruptions or accidents.
 This potentially results in endangered lives and millions in downtime costs, repairs, fines, and lawsuits.
-SCADA (Supervisory Control And Data Acquisition) networks allow remote monitoring of failure conditions in complex systems.
+Supervisory Control And Data Acquisition (SCADA) systems allow remote train monitoring and control systems which provide visibility of failure conditions in complex systems.
 As such, SCADA applications in railways are a critical component of your efficient operation.

-SCADA applications in railways are a critical component of your efficient operation.
+SCADA applications in railway monitoring systems are a critical component of your efficient transport system operation.

 SCADA networks are comprised of physical remote units, which collect details about locations throughout a railway's network.
 These remote terminal units (RTUs) are equipped with alarm points or inputs.
 When an input returns information containing a value outside of safe established parameters, the RTU sends an alert to a central unit, known as a master station.